 If you’re interested in learning more about branding, read on for some key insights.

-- 95% of top brands use one or two colours in their logo design.
+- 95% of top brands use one or two colors in their logo design.

 - 90% of B2B leaders believe customer experience is the most important part of their strategy.